Health Care, Medical

 Introduction

-Chronic Obstructive Pulmonary Disease (COPD) is commonly used as an umbrella term to represent a specific type of progressive disease for the lungs.
-These are inclusive of diseases such as Emphysema, refractory asthma, chronic bronchitis, and other forms that relate to medical conditions of bronchiectasis.
+Chronic Obstructive Pulmonary Disease (COPD) is commonly used as an umbrella term to represent a specific type of progressive disease in the lungs.
+These include diseases such as emphysema, refractory asthma, chronic bronchitis, and other forms that relate to medical conditions of bronchiectasis.
 One of the major indications of having COPD is suggested through the apparent condition in which an individual suffers an alarming rate of being breathless.
-Presently, COPD has become one of the leading issues in the health sector and is categorized and ranked to be the fourth deadliest causes of death in the United States.
-The leading causes of COPD, with the identification of the symptoms according to each type, causes, and diagnosing a treatment will be discussed in the further topic.
+Presently, COPD has become one of the leading issues in the health sector and is categorized and ranked as the fourth deadliest cause of death in the United States.
+The leading causes of COPD, with the identification of the symptoms according to each type, causes, and diagnosis and treatment, will be discussed in future.

 Discussion

 For years, researchers have been looking into the commonly occurring causes of Chronic Obstructive Pulmonary Disease.
-Numerous researchers have been conducted into identifying the common grounds for elements that influence this, environmental factors or habits.
-Being one of the highest death reasons found in the United States, and becoming a leading concern for the HealthCare and Medical Science field.
+Numerous research has been conducted to identify the common grounds for elements that influence this, such as environmental factors or habits.
+Being one of the highest causes of death reasons found in the United States and is becoming a leading concern for the health and Medical Science field.

 A leading study into the causes of COPD has identified smoking to be one of the chief reasons for it.
-The findings of the study revealed that around 40-70% of cases found for COPD normally accelerate with the effects being influenced to stages that exhibit symptoms of dysfunctions of cilia, increased inflammation, and injury caused due to oxidation.
-Other common sources for COPD are related to heightened pollution levels in the air or occupational exposure to such environments.
+The findings of the study revealed that around 40-70% of cases found for COPD normally accelerate, with the effects being influenced by stages that exhibit symptoms of dysfunctions of cilia, increased inflammation, and injury caused by oxidation.
+Other common sources of COPD are heightened air pollution levels or occupational exposure to such environments.
 An important factor in the case of the pathogenesis of COPD is associated with increased levels of oxidative stress, causing an imbalance of anti-proteinases and proteinases.

 Types